 9 Signs You Are In A Right Person Wrong Time Situation

-There are many factors that might stand in your way as an obstacle and ruin your chances of having a happy relationship.
-The person you like could be emotionally unavailable or in pursuit of bagging a dream job or it’s just your gut feeling telling you that “This time it won’t work.
+There are many factors that might stand in your way and ruin your chances of having a happy relationship with a person who fits into life like a missing piece of a puzzle.
+The person you like could be emotionally unavailable, or in pursuit of bagging a dream job, or it may just be your gut feeling telling you, “This time it won’t work.
 If only I met this person five years ago/down the line”.
 What to do when you finally meet the right person but now the wrong person is you?
-Here are 9 signs that can help you ascertain your doubt.
+Well, the first order of business is to identify that that is, in fact, the case.
+Here are 9 signs that can offer you clarity on that front:

 1. They’re not looking for a relationship